cfloisand/FSJSON/README.md

 ```

 #### C types
-C `struct`s and `union`s are handled but require the object to implement the `-valueTransformerForProperty:` method from the `UCJSONSerializable` protocol:
+C `struct`s and `union`s are handled but require the object to implement the `-valueTransformerForProperty:` method from the `FSJSONSerializable` protocol:
 ```
 - (NSValueTransformer *)valueTransformerForProperty:(NSString *)property {
     if ([property isEqualToString:@"aStruct"]) {